Johnny Kitagawa sexual abuse scandal: 2024: Follow up documentary

 On April 25, 2024, Smile Up posted on its site a letter sent to the BBC, in which they protested about the edition of Higashiyama's words in the program and a long edition of the interview, saying that "what was broadcast was different from the actual purpose of Higashiyama's remarks", promoting slander instead of preventing it.
-They also pointed in said post the lack of professionality when dealing with the interviews with the victims.
+They also pointed, in said post, to the lack of professionality when dealing with the interviews with the victims.
 Those victims had agreed to an interview, so the interviewers could gain a better understanding of the case, agreeing in having it if the facts and content of the information were not revealed within the program or in any other media, and yet, the content was revealed not only in the program, but also in the press conference held at the Foreign Correspondents' Club of Japan with the program's host and producers on April 10.
-Smile Up demands in the letter a correction and apology.
+Smile Up demanded in the letter a correction and apology.
 On May 3, 2024, the BBC responded to Smile Up's demand, via Twitter with a written statement, saying: "This documentary was rigorously researched and reported in line with the BBC's strict editorial guidelines...
 We ensured that all contributors, including Mr. Higashiyama, were represented fairly and accurately and included all necessary rights of reply."
 The statement adds, "The BBC did not agree to any restrictions in what could be discussed during the meeting set up by Smile-Up. with survivors and rejects this assertion."